internetarchive/openlibrary/CONTRIBUTING.md

 Follow these rules when creating a PR:

+1. **Test your code before opening a PR**: Maintainers may close your PR if it has clearly not been tested.
-1. **Follow the pull request template**: It's easier for a maintainer to reject a PR than it is for them to fill it out for you.
+2. **Follow the pull request template**: It's easier for a maintainer to reject a PR than it is for them to fill it out for you.
-2. **Make PRs _self-contained_**: They should clearly describe what changes have taken place.
+3. **Make PRs _self-contained_**: They should clearly describe what changes have taken place.
 A reviewer should (for the most part) be able to complete a review without having to look at other issues.
-3. **Resolve all code review (CR) comments**: Treat comments as a todo list.
+4. **Resolve all code review (CR) comments**: Treat comments as a todo list.
 Most PRs will require some edits before getting merged, so don't get discouraged if you have to make some changes!
-4. **Reply when resolving CR comments**: When resolving a comment, reply with either "DONE" or "WON'T FIX because ...".
+5. **Reply when resolving CR comments**: When resolving a comment, reply with either "DONE" or "WON'T FIX because ...".
 A reviewer will unresolve a comment if they feel it's necessary.

 ## QA Testing